-8. Remember: Your wife is not your therapist.
+8. Remember: Your spouse is not your therapist.

-Yes, it’s good and essential to share your anxieties, fears, and frustrations, big and small, with your wife.
-But she can’t be the only person you turn to for advice and counsel.
-Try to find friends or a mentor you can lean on, as well.
+Yes, it’s good and essential to share your anxieties, fears, and frustrations, big and small, with your spouse.
+But they can’t be the only person you turn to for advice and counsel.
+Try to find friends, family, or a mentor you can lean on as well.
 This has the dual benefits of getting different perspectives on things, while also developing and strengthening those friendships, too.

-“Confiding in your partner is a great way to be intimate and feel close, but there is also a thin line between confiding in your partner and your partner becoming your full-blown therapist,” says April Davis, a relationship expert and the founder of LUMA matchmaking service.
+“Confiding in your partner is a great way to be intimate and feel close, but there is also a thin line between confiding in your partner and your partner becoming your full-blown therapist,” says relationship expert April Davis.
 “Not only could that become tiring quickly to the person on the receiving end, but it could also eventually turn from a thing of bonding to driving a wedge between you and your partner if they start feeling overwhelmed and as if they are your caretaker instead of your romantic partner

-9. Be nice to her friends.
-For no other reason than they’re her friends.
+9. Be nice to their friends.
+For no other reason than they’re your spouse’s friends.

 10. Be honest even when it’s hard.
 Confrontation is not always bad.
 It’s critical to moving forward.

 11. Explain why you’re excited about the things that excite you.
-Don’t keep her on the outside of the things you like.
-Also: excitement and passion are blue-chip qualities.
+Don’t keep them on the outside of the things you like.
+Also: Excitement and passion are contagious qualities.

-12. If someone is rude to her in a social situation, ask for permission to be rude back.
+12. If someone is rude to them in a social situation, ask for permission to be rude back.
 If the situation warrants it, go to fucking town.

 13. Oral Sex.
 We’re all adults here.

-15. Does she like SMPDA — that is, social media public displays of affection?
-Then post about her earnestly on social media every so often.
+15. Does your spouse like SMPDA — that is, social media public displays of affection?
+Then post about them earnestly on social media every so often.
 Even if it’s a photo of her with the heart-eyed emoji.
-It may not be your jam, but because it’s not it will mean more.
+It may not be your jam, but because it’s not it will mean even more.

 16. Don’t hold back small seemingly insignificant compliments.
-If she really impressed you by parallel parking, her lunch order, or how she de-escalated a toddler tantrum, tell her.
+If they really impressed you by parallel parking, their lunch order, or how they de-escalated a toddler tantrum, tell them.
 And be specific.
 Appreciation is everything.

 17. Be the keeper of your love story.
-Get nostalgic about your relationship, from time to time.
+Get nostalgic about your relationship from time to time.
 Reminisce about how you met.
+Open up the wedding album.
 Bring it up with friends.